Setup your local Wordpress Blog

 Create Database

-Wordpress stores all the posts/comments in the MySQL database.
+WordPress stores all the posts/comments in the MySQL database.
 Create a database named “WP“using the following steps:

 1. Click on phpMyAdmin under the Tools Section.